gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 Team points are calculated by dividing the team score immediately after question 20 by 10 and then applying placement adjustment:

-- +1 points for 1st
+- No change for 1st
-- No change for 2nd
+- -1 points for 2nd
-- -1 points for 3rd
+- -2 points for 3rd

 A team will be awarded a minimum of team points based on their placement: